 The practice of bundling prevailed in America primarily due to the melting pot of cultures from colonial settlers.
-The first mention of bundling went back to 1634 and developed to give parents a chance to ensure their daughters’ happiness in a marriage.
+The first mention of bundling went back to 1634 and was developed to give parents a chance to ensure their daughters’ happiness in a marriage.
 Bundling, particularly of women, became more common in the US throughout the 1700s.
 Throughout the 1600s in the colonies, it wasn’t practical to bundle a boy and girl into bed with one another – just let them marry!

 Religion or tradition?

 However, this is not to suggest that the practice did not occur in the 1600s, as colonial Puritans were most likely to engage their young people in practice than other frontiersmen.
-This is why the method remains in place most commonly today in New England than other old frontier settlements, developing alongside the Amish to become a significant part of the way they treat their betrothed couples.
+This is why the method remains in place most commonly today in New England than in other old frontier settlements, developing alongside the Amish to become a significant part of how they treat their betrothed couples.
 In addition, it’s also why most cases of family bundling concern mainly country girls.
 However, the bundling sack and board did not immediately have the expected effect, as by the 18th century, between 30 and 40 percent of females were pregnant on their wedding day!
 Pregnancy naturally led to the pair marrying, and the church would forgive the sin of premarital sex.